-Recipent of the 2005 Jacopo Peri Award for outstanding contributions to the art of Opera, Mr. Rink was in 2007 appointed as Mattie Kelly Distinguished Chair in Orchestral Music at Northwest Florida State College and Music Director of the Northwest Florida Symphony Orchestra.
+Recipent of the 2005 Jacopo Peri Award for outstanding contributions to the art of Opera, Mr. Rink recently concluded an eleven-year appointment as Mattie Kelly Distinguished Chair in Orchestral Music at Northwest Florida State College and Music Director of the Northwest Florida Symphony Orchestra.
 As guest conductor he led a production of La Bohème with the Maryland Opera Theatre which was praised by the Washington Post as “good as any "Bohème" you are likely to see this side of the Metropolitan Opera or Covent Garden.”
 In 2001 Mr. Rink made his conducting debuts with The New Japan Philharmonic and the Philharmonic of Tokyo and in 2002 conducted a sold out performance of Chinese and Western music in Carnegie Hall.
 Mr. Rink recently concluded his eighteen-year tenure as Music Director of the Chorus pro Musica and thirteen-year tenure as Music Director of the Newton Symphony Orchestra.
 While in Boston he was also Director of Orchestral Activities at the Longy School of Music, and led Concert Opera Boston for fourteen seasons.
 Mr. Rink’s tenure with Chorus pro Musica was marked by numerous significant contributions to opera in concert version, including performances of Carmen, Faust, Samson et Dalila, Cavalleria Rusticana, Pagliacci, Turandot, Otello, Macbeth, Nabucco, Attila, La Traviata and Mefistofele.
 During Mr. Rink’s eight year directorship of the New England Philharmonic the orchestra was nationally recognized in three of eight seasons by ASCAP for its adventuresome programming and commitment to new music, having played over twenty premieres.

 In 1986 he was appointed by Sir Christopher Hogwood as Assistant Conductor of the Handel and Haydn Society, a position that he held until the summer of 1990.
 He has received high praise from the Boston Globe, the Washington Post, New Yorker Magazine, the London Musical Times, Poland’s Glos Wybrzeza, El Economista in Mexico City, the Manila Standard and La Liberté in Switzerland.